daisvke/tokenizer/README.md

 # Run a script
 npx hardhat run path/to/script

+# Deploy contract on the sepolia testnet
+npx hardhat run ../deployment/deploy.js --network sepolia

 # Publish sepolia smart contract on Etherscan
 npx hardhat verify --network sepolia "0x67f809fbde3fbdf462002e7e933525989d043cff" 'Hello World!'

+npx hardhat verify --network sepolia DEPLOYED_CONTRACT_ADDRESS INITIAL_SUPPLY

 ```

+## Notes

+ERC-20

+An ERC-20 token contract keeps track of fungible tokens: any one token is exactly equal to any other token; no tokens have special rights or behavior associated with them.
+This makes ERC-20 tokens useful for things like a medium of exchange currency, voting rights, staking, and more.

 ## Documentation
 https://ethereum.org/fr/developers/tutorials/hello-world-smart-contract-fullstack/